Set app protection settings for Android or iOS devices

 Create an app management policy

-Sign in to Microsoft 365 Business with global admin credentials.
+Sign in to Microsoft 365 Business admin center with global admin credentials.

-In the admin center, on the Device policies card, choose Add policy.
+In the admin center, choose Devices > Policies > Add policy.

 On the Add policy pane, enter a unique name for this policy.